-Adjacent channel protection ratios for receivers with a bandwidth of ≥75 kHz

 Assignment priority

 A three stage vertical channel loading strategy is to be applied to the assignment of channels.
 In order to optimise the scope for sharing between SFFLs and SOB links, and coexistence of these services with Spectrum Licensed services in the lower-adjacent segment, it is advised to assign SFFLs on channels outside the 845 – 846.5 MHz segment whenever possible.
 In addition, to help manage coexistence with two-frequency fixed links (TFFLs) in the upper-adjacent frequency segment (849-851 MHz) assignment in the upper 400 kHz of the segment (848.6-849 MHz) should be avoided unless there are no other suitable frequencies available.

 To put into effect the above priority requirements, Table 5 describes the three stage process for the prioritisation of channel assignments within three frequency sub-segments.
 When searching for available channels, Stage 1 should be exhausted prior to moving onto Stage 2, and so on.

+Assignment priority in the 845-849 MHz segment